2020-21 Legislative Action Priorities

 Action Needed: The Sioux City Community School District’s Board of Directors supports maintaining IPERS as a defined benefit program governed by the Benefits Advisory Committee (BAC), and any changes needed to be made should be done based on the recommendations of BAC and independent actuaries.

-Background: The Sioux City School Board recommends an increase in weighted funding in the Statewide Voluntary Preschool Program (SWVPP) for children living at or below 200% of the Federal Poverty Level ($40,180 for a family of three).
+Background: The Sioux City School Board recommends an increase in weighted funding in the Statewide Voluntary Preschool Program (SWVPP) for children living at or below 200% of the Federal Poverty Level ($43,440 for a family of three in 2020).
 Allowing flexible spending of preschool dollars will enhance our ability to meet the diverse and unique needs of the District.

 Current Reality: Iowa has the highest rate in the nation of households with all available parents working outside of the home.
 Providing only 10 hours per week of early learning programming presents challenges to parents having to secure an environment to care for their children during the remaining hours of the week while they work.
 One in six Iowa children lives in poverty while one in five is food insecure.
-Preschool funding has limitations and does not cover costs such as physical buildings, transportation, food, interpretation and translation services, or support staff.
+Recent efforts at providing flexibility in Preschool funding have allowed districts to pay for transportation and translation services, food and support staff.
+However, that flexibility was not accompanied by an increase in the weighting commensurate with the needs of students in high-poverty districts.

 Preschool supports a Child’s Educational Success.
 Providing a high-quality early learning environment for children establishes a solid foundation that enables children to start school ready to learn.
 Without a quality early learning experience, children can start school up to 18 months behind their peers.
 Research found that for every $1 spent on a quality early learning environments, $7 are saved in the long term on expenditures such as special education, high school dropouts, juvenile and criminal justice, and social welfare programs.

 Action Needed: Students who continue to fall short of proficiency standards, are not prepared for success in school by the time they reach third grade.
 Research has shown that low-income children who experience high-quality preschool environments score better on third grade reading assessments than their peers without a strong preschool experience.
-We request additional preschool funds and the flexibility in funds to support the costs associated with administering a high-quality preschool environment.
+We request additional preschool funds, including a consideration of an additional preschool weighting for low-income or non-English speaking students, and the flexibility in funds to support the costs associated with wrap-around services required for our neediest students and families.

 Background: The Sioux City School Board recommends extension of weighted English Language Learner (ELL) funding from five years to seven years per pupil, in accordance with evidence-based practice.
 Additional flexibility in funds and blending funds should also be considered to meet the diverse needs of ELL students and families.

 Action Needed: We need more funding and more years of funding to better prepare our students.
 Extending the length of eligible funding will increase the length of services provided to ELL students and help develop their proficiency in the English language so they can be successful in the educational setting.
 Evidence-based practice identifies seven years as the length of time needed to achieve academic English proficiency and acclimate students to the culture and educational environment.
 ELL students would benefit from additional time given the amount of learning required to achieve proficiency in a second language.
 The belief that children immersed in the English language will accelerate proficiency does not align with research.
 We believe that children benefit from learning in their primary language before a secondary language can be effectively taught, and this process takes time.
 The Sioux City Schools continues to enroll students from around the world.
 The critical needs of these students, in addition to learning English, are multiple and resource intensive.
-The ELL student graduation rate in the state is 82.9%, compared with Iowa’s overall graduation rate of 90.8%.
-Additional resources are necessary to close this gap.
+The ELL student graduation rate in the state is 79.3%, compared with Iowa’s overall graduation rate of 91.4%.
+Additional resources are necessary to close this gap through the increase of ELL Weighting, especially for those ELL students well below proficiency.